Interactive Data Portal

 Reference 03: Stanford

-The first design focused on the functionality.
-One major task for students to accomplish is to compare and summarize different graph types.
-We created a multi-panel visualization wireframe, empathizing on the prominent functionality and data visualization logic.
+The first design focused on functionality.
+One major task for students is to compare and summarize different graph types.
+We created a multi-panel visualization wireframe, emphasizing prominent functionality and data visualization logic.

-We created a clickable wireframe of this design on Marvelapp.com and we conducted 7 in-depth user tests where users will think out loud as they go through the wireframe.
-We documented their reactions and confusion, and concluded that this design seemed to be over-complicated, which also added difficulty to the back-end workload.
+We created a clickable wireframe on Marvelapp.com and conducted 7 in-depth user tests.
+Users thought out loud as they went through the wireframe.
+We concluded this design was over-complicated, which also added difficulty to the back-end workload.

 The second design focused on smooth workflow.
 We eliminated unnecessary windows and tabs, centering only one active graph on the screen.
-This design contains a side-by-side panel with clear distinction between the data input and output.
-We considered this step as a big progress from the last version.
+This design contains a side-by-side panel with clear distinction between data input and output.

 Final Design

-The team synthesized the research and user test findings, designed the final wireframe for a neat and smooth workflow.
-We utilized the use of shapes, chose a soft background color to stand out high contrast visualizations.
-Last but not the least, we developed prototype with functional front and back end.
+The team synthesized the research and user test findings and designed the final wireframe for a neat and smooth workflow.
+We utilized shapes, chose a soft background color to stand out high contrast visualizations, and developed a prototype with functional front and back end.

-The interaction data portal is an on-going project that aims to host on NYU network server for first-year core curriculum.
+The interactive data portal is an on-going project that aims to host on the NYU network server for first-year core curriculum.
 Our work of user research, data analysis, UX design and development serve as the foundation for further iteration and updates.